wilsonliaows/docs/developing-connectors/sdk/methods.md

 end
 ```

-The SDK framework will process this Hash value and transform it into the respective data format.
-For GET requests, the Hash data is formed as part of URL parameters.
+The SDK framework processes this hash value and transforms it into the respective data format.
+For GET requests, the hash data is formed as part of URL parameters.
 For POST, PUT and PATCH, a payload body will be generated.

 The other method of passing request data is as a series of key/value pairs.